jasa89/Speden-spelit-ryhm-1/README.md

 The Speden Sepelit projectis a game made using an Arduino.
 It has several parts as follows:

-* Sequential LED blinking
+* Speden spelit.ino to control the game
-* Random LED selection
+* buttons files  where buttons are handled
-* Binary counting representation with LEDs
+* leds files where leds are handled
-* Adjustable lighting speed with decreasing delays
+* display files where dispays are handled
-* The code is written in C++ for the Arduino platform and uses 4 digital pins (2 to 5) to control LEDs.
+* The code is written in C++ for the Arduino platform.

 ## Features

-* Sequential LED Blinking: LEDs light up in a predefined sequence.
+* Sequential LED Blinking: LEDs light up in a predefined sequence and the game will speed up after 10 rounds.
-* Random LED Lighting: LEDs are chosen randomly to light up, adding unpredictability to the pattern.
+* Count down feature on sevensegment displays to show the palyer when the game starts
-* Binary Number Display: The LEDs represent numbers from 0 to 15 in binary.
+*
-* Adjustable Delay: Lighting speed can decrease over time for dynamic visual effects.
+*

 ## Hardware Requirements